 To craft the story, let it come to you, the flow of it.
 Imagine the way you’d most want to hear it told.
 Make it in your own head first.
 Use this book so others can hear it too.

 And finally, remember, radio is a kind of magic, because it doesn’t exist.
 It’s like air, it’s atmospheric — all around you and inside you.
 You can’t touch it.
 It becomes a part of you.

 Go build something.

 This essay is the foreword to the Radio Diaries: DIY Handbook.
 You can buy your own copy of the Radio Diaries: DIY Radio Handbook here.
+Or you can read it online here.
 Illustrations by Issac Kestenbaum and graphic design by Beth Cole.